 The distinction between category leadership and portfolio focus is important.
 Category leaders in biopharma have average relative market shares of at least 0.75 across their portfolios.
 We define companies with focused portfolios as those with five or fewer "tail" categories, each generating less than 5% of total revenues over a five-year period.
 This five-year view takes into account the portfolio flux that all pharma companies face so as not to penalize a company for its standing at a single point in time.
-(For more on the methodology, see sidebar "Category Leadership Methodology.")

 Companies may be category leaders in their largest businesses yet still lack portfolio focus because they carry a number of tail businesses.
 We call these companies diversified leaders.
-Conversely, companies can have highly focused portfolios, but lack the relative market share to be category leaders - these are focused followers.
-Category leaders with focused portfolios - the focused leaders - outperform, because they avoid the distraction and complexity of managing multiple noncore businesses that contribute little
+Conversely, companies can have highly focused portfolios, but lack the relative market share to be category leaders-these are focused followers.
+Category leaders with focused portfolios-the focused leaders-outperform, because they avoid the distraction and complexity of managing multiple noncore businesses that contribute little to overall performance (see Figure 2).